secrez/cryptoenv/README.md

 ```
 Welcome to CryptoEnv v0.1.3
-Manage encrypted env variable like eating a candy
+Manage encrypted env variable in CLI applications like eating candies

 For help look at
 https://github.com/secrez/cryptoenv#readme

 Options:
-  -n, --new  [key name]       Add a new key for current project
+  -n, --new  [key name]       Add a new key
-  -l, --list                  List the keys' names for the current project
+  -l, --list                  List the keys' names

 ```